sjoerdk/anonapi/docs/command_reference.rst

 Command reference
 =================

 Overview of all CLI functions.
-For more information, use 'anon <function> -h' in the CLI itself
+For more information, type 'anon <function>' and press enter in the CLI itself

 status
 ------
 Display information on the command line tool itself.
-Which API servers it knows about, current active server.
+Which API servers it knows about, current active server

 .. code-block:: console